mulaxn/SNAcademy/README.md

 ## 🌐 Live Demo

 Access the site here 👉 [snacademy-website](http://snacademy-website.s3-website-us-east-1.amazonaws.com)
+sign in with the dummy user email and password below :
+Email : ss@mun.com
+password : ss
 This project is fully deployed using free-tier AWS services, with the following stack:
 🔧 Backend